York Road, Hall Green, Birmingham, West Midlands.

 In some cases, structure’s that originally covered the venue after the stadium had been demolished, may have been themselves demolished too, so the one described is more likely to be the one which now presently covers the site.

-EVIDENCE LEFT TODAY——————–Demolition and Construction work is presently taking place.
+EVIDENCE LEFT TODAY——————–Demolition and Construction work allowed housing to be built on the site.

 FURTHER COMMENTS———————None